 Natural variation in fertility, moisture supply, and many other factors may account for part of the differences in yield observed between varieties or treatments in a trial.
 Because of this variation, small differences in yield may have little meaning.
-The yield differences in pounds per acre between varieties or treatments required for significance at the 5% level is given for all trials where such differences were observed.
-Duncan's Multiple Range Test to show significant differences between the means was used for most of the trials.
+Yield differences of 95% or more between varieties or treatments are required to be considered significant.
+This is statistically described by a treatment having a significance level of 5% or less.
+Duncan's Multiple Range Test which shows significant differences between the means was used for most of the trials.
 Treatment or variety means connected by the same letter are not considered significantly different at the 5% level of probability.
 The coefficient of variability (C.V.) given for a trial is a measure of the relative amount of unexplained variation present at a test location.
-The smaller the coefficient of variability between means the less unexplained variation.
-A C.V. below 10% is considered very good.
+The smaller the coefficient of variability between means the smaller the unexplained variation.
+C.V.'s below 10% is considered very good.

 The yield and performance of a variety in any one year or from a very limited number of trials may not be an accurate indication of its performance under another set of conditions.
-We would not recommend changing completely to a new variety with performance in a limited number of trials the only basis for selection.
+We would not recommend changing completely to a new variety based on its performance in a limited number of trials.